1962 Singaporean integration referendum: Council of Joint Action

-Independents Hoe Puay Choo and CH Koh) to block the merger and scuttle the referendum by taking the issue before the UN Committee on Colonialism.
+Independents Hoe Puay Choo and CH Koh) on 30 June 1962 to try to block the merger and scuttle the referendum by taking the issue before the UN Committee on Colonialism.
 On 6 July 1962, The CJA signed a memorandum condemning the referendum on the grounds that the proposed constitutional changes and to assure its continued right to bases in Singapore, and to protect its privileged economic position.
 The CJA also criticized the terms, and the lack of choice in the referendum.
 In the memorandum, The CJA concluded that the transfer of sovereignty would be contrary to the spirit and resolution of the United Nations General Assembly's Declaration on the Granting of Independence to Colonial Countries and Peoples.
+However, on 19 July 1962, the UN Committee on Colonialism voted 10-2 with five abstentions in favour of a proposal by the Committee chairman, Ambassador Chandra Shekhar Jha (CS Jha) of India, not to take cognisance of the CJA petition.